jeff-bruemmer/clerk/README.md

 ### Managing ignored specimens

 Proserunner allows you to ignore specific specimens (words or phrases) that you don't want flagged.
 This is useful for domain-specific terminology, proper nouns, or stylistic choices.
+These are stored in `~/.proserunner/ignore.edn`.

 ```bash
 # Add a specimen to the ignore list